tinfoil-knight/banyan/README.md

 "157.240.16.35"
 ```

-Note: Only A, NS & CNAME records are supported currently.
+Note: Only querying "A" records is supported currently.

 ## Author